 - Jungle Boy: The main character was raised by an elephant and a monkey.
 Latter, another character gains the ability by a giant badly animated cobra statue.

-- Eggs from The Boxtrolls was raised since infancy by the eponymous Boxtrolls, to the point he considers himself one of them... up until he meets Winnie, that is.
+- Eggs from The Boxtrolls, is a Cheesebridge orphan raised since infancy by the eponymous Boxtrolls, to the point he considers himself one of them... up until he meets Winnie, that is.

 - Hayy from Ibn Tufail's 12th-century Arabic novel Hayy ibn Yaqzan (also known as Philosophus Autodidactus, where he is raised by a gazelle on a Deserted Island.